Stencyl/stencylpedia/chapter-d/engine-extensions.md

 * How to Create an Extension (Flash)
 * Native Extensions (iOS, Android)
 * Publishing Extensions
+* Reference: Spec for blocks.xml
 * FAQ
-* How to Ask for Help

 ## Introduction